VALIS-software/valis-python-client/README.md

 ```

 ### Example Usage
-NOTE: for more examples please see the /examples folder
+NOTE: for more examples please see the /examples folder.
+Very basic docs are included in /docs/valis.html
 ```
 from valis import valis, Dataset